unisave-cloud/docs/authentication.md

 <a name="guarding-facets"></a>
 ## Guarding facets

-There are many facets that should only be accessed by an authenticated player.
-You can enforce this condition by specifying an authentication middleware for the facet:
+Oftentimes you want only authenticated players to call facet methods.
+You can enforce this by specifying an authentication middleware for the facet:

 ```cs
 using Unisave.Facades;